-A low tide and mixed weather greeted me at the harbour in St Ives for this re-visit.
-Beyond Smeaton’s Pier, a stormy sky over Hayle made the harbour here a comforting place.
-I spoke to Andrew, whose grandfather, William Barber, perished on a lifeboat while going to the assistance of others in 1939.
-His eulogy to the working side of life in St Ives was a balance to visitors’ initial impressions of the town.
-There is an excellent live feed from the Carbis Bay Holidays webcam.
+A low tide and mixed weather was the order of the day in St Ives.
+Beyond Smeaton’s Pier, a stormy sky over Hayle made the harbour feel a reassuring place.
+Andrew explains how his grandfather, William Barber, perished on a lifeboat while going to the assistance of others in 1939.
+His eulogy to the working side of life in St Ives sits at odds with many visitors’ initial impressions of the town.

 Generations by the beach at St Ives.